goonmandu/pyrdle/README.md

 termcolor: `pip install termcolor`

 # known bugs and fix status
-- [ ] when calculating the answer, YELLOW and GREEN guesses are treated the same (as "0") and will make the game exit once every letter is at least a YELLOW.
+- [x] Fixed: when calculating the answer, YELLOW and GREEN guesses are treated the same (as "0") and will make the game exit once every letter is at least a YELLOW.

 # screenshots (outdated)
 ![image](https://user-images.githubusercontent.com/61984863/154415450-e43183c0-305b-4011-9b66-2041bf410f0d.png) ![image](https://user-images.githubusercontent.com/61984863/154416191-25872296-7056-43c3-8c0d-6fab9bd324b8.png)